-Creative United present a webinar to help heritage organisations and businesses reassess, refocus, and make the most of the opportunities for change.
+Creative United presented a webinar to help thos managing heritage organisations and businesses reassess, refocus, and clarify your vision and mission.

 This summer we have much to look forward to as the heritage sector reopens and continues on its journey through recovery and towards a brighter future.
 It’s widely acknowledged that this transitional period has the potential to be a moment for renewal and rebirth – an opportunity to decide, as heritage organisations and businesses, not just who we are but who we want to be moving forward.

 Across the sector there is great ambition and enthusiasm for making the most of this opportunity, but it’s one thing to want to seize the moment and it’s quite another to know exactly how to do this, especially whilst there are still so many other problems and pressures constantly competing for our attention.
 Clarifying your vision and mission is an excellent first step.

 In this 2-part webinar we will explore how you can find confidence in your visioning activity:

 PART 1: We’ll start with an interview with Dr. John Tanner, Museum and Heritage Project Manager for Barnsley Metropolitan Borough Council, who will give you insights and practical advice on revisioning, gaining clarity on your mission and goals, and grounding them throughout your organisation or business.

 PART 2: Then we will move on to a knowledge-sharing conversation from business planning experts who will explore approaches and tools to aid your visioning process, develop your ideas, and executive management tips to ensure that your vision comes to fruition.